firecoders/sachverhalt-cli/README.md

 #### The client-side reference implementation of the sachverhalt protocol

+**This project has been abandoned.**  We don’t see any reason to write another issue management system, as there are plenty of good options already.

 `sachverhalt-cli` is a command-line interface to sachverhalt written, extended and configured in haskell.